 What is the First-Time Homebuyers Incentive FTHBI?

-The First-Time Homebuyers Incentive (FTHBI) is a program offered through the Canadian Mortgage and Housing Corporation (CMHC).
-It allows qualified first-time homebuyers reduce their mortgage payment with an interest free incentive.
+The First-Time Homebuyers Incentive (FTHBI) is a federal program offered through the Canadian Mortgage and Housing Corporation (CMHC).
+It allows qualified first-time homebuyers to reduce their mortgage payment with an interest-free incentive.

 Take a look at the following example:

 Purchase Using FTHBI

 Downpayment ($ 15,000)

 Minimum Required 5%

 (5% for existing homes, 10% for new construction)